 - is measured by receiving regular financial updates from the Company and periodic independent covenant assessments. - is managed through an agreed contribution and funding schedule.

-Adopted by the Trustees of the BT Rolatruc Limited Staff Life Assurance and Pension Scheme on 15 September 2020
+Adopted by the Trustees of the BT Rolatruc Limited Staff Life Assurance and Pension Scheme in October 2023.